Wooden Pallet Projects is now Upcycle This DIY That. New name but the same great content!

 Also, consider size like benchtop or handheld tools, not some huge piece of equipment that takes all the space and only collects dust most of the time.

 Storage has to be well thought out and flexible to accommodate all tools and materials.
 You can learn more about that later on in this article

-For upcycling, most of the projects are smaller in size so not much of the problem there.
+For upcycling, most of the projects are smaller in size, so there is not much of a problem there.
 But if you want to do some big piece of furniture, then you’d have to think about if you’re going to be able to get it into your shop and how to do it.

 Setting up a small space for Woodworking Shop/Upcycling Shop

 This can be tricky, but it can be done.
 With a small-sized shop, you have to think about how to use the space you’ve got the best way you can.
 With some helpful tips, I’m sure you’ll be able to do it without running into some bigger problems.